-NEXT UP: To be advised.
+NEXT UP: WORKING BEE, Sunday, February 25, 2024.
 Check Facebook page for updates

 Bermagui Sporting Clays held its annual Presentation Night on the Saturday, followed by our Christmas Shoot on the Sunday.
 The 2 events were proudly sponsored by BRONZEWING AUSTRALIA and SANTA.
 Numbers for both events were down a bit from last year due mainly to COVID uncertainty and the weather, but all those who attended had a great time.
 The club would like to thank all our sponsors, members and hard-working committee for a great 2021 and wish everyone a very merry Christmas and happy New Year.
 Catch you all in 2022.